digital-asset/daml/docs/source/concepts/ledger-model/ledger-structure.rst

 itself, or a **proper subtransaction**: a transaction obtained by removing at least one action, or replacing it by a subtransaction of its consequences.
-For example, given the transaction consisting of just one action, the paint offer acceptance, the image below shows all its proper subtransactions on the right (yellow boxes).
+For example, given the transaction consisting of just one action, the paint offer acceptance, the image below shows all its proper non-empty subtransactions on the right (yellow boxes).

 .. https://www.lucidchart.com/documents/edit/a4735a72-2d27-485c-a3ed-0c053dab0e11